milasudril/fruit/doc/index.md

 	// Configure your "input library" so events form it are being routed to `ui`

 	// Run the event loop

+	ui.update();  // This will trigger an update to the entire UI.

 	return 0;
 }